cyberrumor/ammo/README.md

 - Make changes persist on disk!
 Nothing will be changed if you don't commit: `commit`
 - Use the `help` command so you don't have to read instructions from here :)
 - Launch the game through steam.
 If you want to use skse, copy skse64_loader.exe to SkyrimSELauncher.exe.

+# How to Manully Install FOMOD
+- Download the mod to your ~/Downloads folder.
+- Launch oom and install the mod with `install <download index>`.
+Close oom.
+- check ~/.local/share/oom/Skyrim\ Special\ Edition/mods/your_mod_name
+- Inside that dir, create a `Data` folder.
+- Move the contents of the folders of your choice inside the new Data folder.
+- Delete all the folders besides the Data folder.
+- Launch oom, activate the mod and commit.

 # Disclaimer
 - I waive all liability.
 Use at your own risk.